 - Must contain a Stamp or Seal of Notary Public or Court Official certifying signature

 - If your source of funds is unable to complete this form, your source of funds can include a separate letter explaining the financial situation that contains a notary stamp, seal, or court official signature.

 - If you are still unable to get any documentation that meets this requirement, please contact [email protected] for assistance.

 How to Apply

 You can apply now if you are applying for the current semester.
 Please speak with an ISSS funding counselor if you are looking to apply for a different semester.
 We do not accept applications for future semesters.

-Applications for the fall open in early August and spring in early December.
+Applications typically open in early August for the fall and early December for the spring.

 Select the appropriate semester below to apply: